-Nurse Nellie Forbush (Mitzi Gaynor, pictured below left) and Becque have become very close, but she refuses to marry him because he has children by a Polynesian woman (now dead).
+Nurse Nellie Forbush (Mitzi Gaynor, pictured) and Becque have become very close, but she refuses to marry him because he has children by a Polynesian woman (now dead).

 Lt.
 Joseph Cable (John Kerr) of the Marine Corps is also on the islands on a dangerous mission.
 He has met and fallen for a Polynesian girl, Liat (France Nuyen) but he has difficulty proposing because of her ethnic background.

 Lots of difficult decisions must be made in this war-torn time.